Diego Cocca: Managerial career

+Early career

 Cocca took his first step into management by taking over at Comisión de Actividades Infantiles in the Argentine second division.
 On 29 October 2008, he took over managerial duties at first division team Godoy Cruz, after then-coach Daniel Oldrá stepped down to return to the club's youth divisions.
 On 3 November 2009, Cocca left Godoy Cruz.

 On 23 December 2009, Gimnasia y Esgrima La Plata hired Cocca as its coach on a one-year deal.
 The former defender helped Gimnasia avoid relegation from the first division during the 2009–10 season, after defeating Atlético de Rafaela in the relegation playoff.
 However, Cocca resigned from his managerial duties after the 8th fixture of the 2010–11 season, due to the team's bad results during the start of the season.

 On 21 February 2011, Cocca was named manager of Mexican side Santos Laguna.
 On 4 September, he was sacked from his job after a series of defeats.